Paul Nougé: Biography

 Born of a French father who originated from the Charent region in France and a Belgian mother, Paul Nougé attended a French school in Brussels studying Biological Chemistry and worked as a Biochemist in a medical laboratory from 1919 to 1953.
 He became a founding member of the first Belgian Communist Party in 1919.
 In November 1924 he created the journal Correspondance, which published 26 pamphlets up to September 1925, in collaboration with Camille Goemans and Marcel Lecomte.
 In July 1925 he was expelled from the party.
 That same year Nougé met the French surrealists, Louis Aragon, André Breton and Paul Éluard, and together they signed the tract "La Révolution d'abord et toujours" (The Revolution First and Forever).
 In 1926 he made the acquaintance of Louis Scutenaire, and September of that year marked the drafting of the constitution of the Belgian Surrealist Group that comprised Nougé, Goemans, René Magritte, E. L. T. Mesens and André Souris.

 In 1927 Nougé composed plagiarised examples of a grammar book of Clarisse Juranville, illustrated with five drawings by Magritte.
 In 1928 he founded the magazine Distances and wrote the poem catalogue of a fur trader that was illustrated by Magritte entitled Le catalogue Samuel (re-edited by Didier Devillez, Brussels, 1996).
 He also wrote the preface of a Magritte exhibition at the gallery "L'époque" (signed by his 'accomplices' Goemans, Mesens, Lecomte, Scutenaire and Souris) and delivered in January 1929 to Charleroi – a conference on the accompanying music to a concert conducted by Souris and an exhibition of Magritte ("La conférence de Charleroi", published in 1946).
 Between December 1929 and February 1930 Nougé created 19 photographs, unpublished until 1968, under the title Subversion des images.
-These photographs have been displayed notably, and most recently, at the Edinburgh Art Festival 2009.
+These photographs have since been displayed, notably at the Edinburgh Art Festival 2009.
 In 1931 he wrote the preface to an exhibition which followed the return of Magritte to Brussels.
 Extracts from "Images défendues" were published in 1933 in issue number 5 of Surréalisme au service de la Révolution.
 In 1934 Nougé co-signed "L'action immédiate" in Documents 34, edited by Mesens.
 In 1935 "Le Couteau dans la plaie" ('The Knife in the Wound') was published and in 1936, René Magritte ou la révélation objective was published in "Les Beaux-Arts" in Brussels.
 In that same year, Nougé, along with Mesens, organised the exclusion of Souris from the group.